Claire Trevitt (she/her)

-Claire has provided psychological services in a variety of clinical and organisational settings for the past 15 years.
+Claire has provided psychological services in a variety of clinical and organisational settings for nearly 20 years.
 She is an experienced and empathic therapist with a particular interest in early development and the treatment of depression, anxiety, trauma, and relationship issues.
-An approved counsellor with the Victims Compensation Tribunal, Claire has extensive experience assisting individuals who have experienced significant trauma, including sexual assault, domestic violence and physical and/or emotional abuse.
-She also has an interest in working with the GLBT community in Sydney, having spent time at ACON as an individual and group therapist.
+An approved counsellor with Victims Services, Claire has extensive experience assisting individuals who have experienced significant and complex trauma, including sexual assault, domestic violence and physical and/or emotional abuse.
+She also has an interest in working with the LGBTQI community in Sydney, having spent time at ACON as an individual and group therapist.

 Claire’s philosophy is to provide each of her clients with a comprehensive and holistic service by building a caring and supportive relationship and empowering individual growth.
 She aims to address underlying problems through increased understanding and clarity of the issues at hand, seeking to not only to address the presenting problems, but also to provide her clients with skills, coping strategies and preventative techniques so they feel more equipped to deal with life’s challenges.

 Claire is an Approved Supervisor with the Psychology Board of Australia and provides individual and group supervision to provisional psychologists who are working towards psychologist registration with AHPRA.
 Claire takes an integrated approach to treatment, drawing on a range of modalities to best suit individual needs.
 She has completed training in Psychodynamic Psychotherapy, Eye Movement Desensitisation and Reprocessing (EMDR), Sensorimotor Psychotherapy, Hypnotherapy, Cognitive Behaviour Therapy (CBT), and Nutritional Psychology.